Tom Browne (illustrator): Career

 In 1890, Alfred Harmsworth had founded a new British comic book called Comic Cuts.
 Cheaply printed, it proved to be the ideal medium for Browne's bold drawing style.
 His comic strips soon became so popular that he moved to London and into a studio in Wollaton House at Westcombe Park.
 There, he turned out six full-page strips a week, but also produced illustrations for several British magazines.
 His cartoons appeared in Punch, The Tatler and other highly-rated periodicals of the day.
 In 1898 Browne became a member of the Royal British Society of Artists and in 1901 was elected to the Royal Institute of Painters in Water Colours, which meant he could use the letters RI after his name.

 Browne was a founding member of the London Sketch Club, formed in 1898, and was publicly acclaimed.
 The stimulating experience of these regular get-togethers, alongside other founding members including Dudley Hardy and Phil May, was seminal in its influence on British commercial art.
 His cycling trips took him all over the world, while illustrations of these exploits appeared in the newspapers.
 Returning to Nottingham, he started a colour printing firm and joined the Territorial Army.

 The logo of Johnnie Walker whiskey, the strutting, monocled character, was created by Browne in 1908.
 He also created the comic strip Weary Willie and Tired Tim, inspired by Don Quixote and Sancho Panza, which appeared on the front page of Illustrated Chips from 1896 to 1953.
 Browne played a major part in the evolution of the British comic style, influencing Bruce Bairnsfather, Dudley Watkins and Leo Baxendale.
-His strip 'Airy Alf and Bouncing Billy' first appeared in The Big Budget around 1900, and was later continued by Ralph Hodgson aka "Yorick".
+His strip 'Airy Alf and Bouncing Billy' first appeared in The Big Budget around 1900, and was later continued by Ralph Hodgson under the pen name of "Yorick".
 His comic, Dan Leno, portrayed the Victorian English music hall comedian and appeared in Dan Leno's Comic Journal in 1898.
-More of his characters were 'Little Willy and Tiny Tim', 'Mr. Stankey Deadstone and Company', 'The Rajah' and 'Don Quixote de Tintogs'.
+More of his characters were 'Little Willy and Tiny Tim', 'Mr. Stankey Deadstone and Company', 'The Rajah', and 'Don Quixote de Tintogs'.
 Echoes of his impudent urchins can still be seen in The Beano and The Dandy today.

 In an article published in 1903, Browne said “I do alleged humorous drawings… I have done some thousands of them, probably, yet normally I am a sober, almost melancholy, individual, and I started out in life with the ambition to paint big devotional pictures.”